marczaku/105-unity-basics/4-architecture/slides/README.md

 newItem = null;
 ```

-In reality, though, any class inheriting from `UnityEngine.Object` needs to be explicitly destroyed using `Object.Destroy`, though:
+In reality, though, any class inheriting from `UnityEngine.Object` needs to be explicitly destroyed using `Object.Destroy`.

 ```cs
 Destroy(newItem);